 - Certification.
 The corporation or partnership must be a certified QOF.
 This is a self-certification process during which the QOF files a Form 8996, currently a proposed form, with its tax return.

 - The 90% test.
 At least 90% of the assets of the QOF must consist of QOZ property.

 If the QOF meets the above requirements, the taxpayer can select deferral tax treatment by choosing the deferral election on Form 8949.
-Further instructions regarding how to make the election are forthcoming.

 To be classified as a QOF, directly and indirectly held trades or businesses must meet a series of specific criteria.